BrickMMO/wic/index.markdown

 ![Student 100035 Raw Data](images/student-100035-chart.png)

 **Observations**

-The self-efficacy for GitHub, Markdown, PHP, and JavaScript had the largest gains.
-The largest increases in self-efficacy for GitHub, Markdown, and PHP are reflective of when students are assigned realted tasks.
-GitHub and Markdown are assigned during the Onboarding phase and PHP is assigned during the Individual and Group Task phase.
+This student appears to have started the course with existing skills in CSS, GitHub, HTML, and JavaScript).
+The larget increases in self-efficacy were topics taught using the WIC methodology (GitHub and Markdown).
+The self-efficacy in PHP did not change over the course, this is likely due to this student not choosing an Individual or Group Task related to PHP.

 ### Conclusions

 ### References